Finding a Good Financial Advisor

 Finding a good financial advisor takes work, but it’s not that complicated once you get down to it.
 In my experience, 75% of people who find a new advisor are working with one for the first time.
 They’re not firing their old advisor.
 Good advisors have strong client retention, so a great way to find one is a referral from someone you trust.
 Advisor referrals come from two main sources:

 Armed with names, reach out and start your research.
 The CFP® Board through their Let’s Make a Plan initiative designed to educate Americans about accessing sound financial planning has a helpful list of 10 Questions to Ask Your Financial Advisor.
-Here they are along with my thoughts on strong answers.
+Here they are along with my thoughts on the answers you want to hear back.

 What services do you offer?

-Most important, they are proactive about it and meet with you multiple times a year.
+They are also proactive about it and meet with you multiple times a year.

 What are your qualifications and credentials?